timBrockman/Udactiy-TDD-feedreader/README.md

   - New Feed Selection
     - should change content when different feeds are loaded

+## Personal notes
-For this project I did my best to keep the helper functions for the tests simple and DRY.
+For this project, I did my best to keep the helper functions for the tests simple and DRY.
+In the past I had written tests using mocha and expect.js with superagent to test an express.js restful api.
+I've read several articles about TDD and BDD but, it was great to have some formal exercises focused on test writting.